Governing Statutes of the Association for the Study of Language Acquisition

 Article 18.
 The meetings of the General Assembly will be ordinary and extraordinary.
 The ordinary meetings will be held once a year within the four months following the close of the fiscal year; the extraordinary ones shall be held when circumstances make it advisable, in the judgement of the President, when the Board of Directors so agrees or when proposed in writing by one tenth of the associates.

 Article 19.
 General Meetings shall be called in writing, stating the place, day and time of the meeting, as well as the agenda with specific expression of the matters to be discussed.
-At least fifteen days must elapse between the call and the date set for the Assembly to be held on first call, and the date and time of the Assembly to be held on second call may also be stated, if applicable, but no less than one hour may elapse between one and the other.
+General Meetings shall be called in writing, stating the place, day, and time of the meeting, as well as the agenda with specific expression of the matters to be discussed.
+At least fifteen days must elapse between the call and the date set for the Assembly to be held on the first call, and the date and time of the Assembly to be held on the second call may also be stated, if applicable, but no less than thirty minutes elapse between one and the other.

 Article 20.
 General Assemblies, both ordinary and extraordinary, will be validly constituted on first call when one third of the associates with voting rights are present, and on second call regardless of the number of associates with voting rights.